Misson |Annual Reports & Data | Staff | Advisory Board

 Coordinator of Technology Training

 Chris earned a B.S. in Mathematics from SUNY Fredonia.
 Prior to joining the PDC in the Summer of 2012, Chris worked in ITS for 11 years.
 Before coming to SUNY Fredonia, he worked for five years at Performance PC where he handled computer sales, support and training.
-Chris' professional interests include time management, productivity, organizational development and leadership theory.
+Chris' professional interests include educational technology, leadership development, organizational development, productivity, social media, team building, and time management.

 Instructional Support Assistant